-1. In this example, the environmental data is RECALLED from the UDB, and the data are downloaded to a file called "INLET.DAT" on the default directory.
+1. Transfer of a single set of values of an environmental dataset takes place in Mode 1 and 2.
+In this example, the data is RECALLED from the UDB, and MODE and MONTH are set to download the average data to a file called "INLET.DAT" on the default directory.